bertrandbuild/stablesafe/data/readme.md

 ## Files

-Those are training algorithm files that voters can use to train their own models.
+Those are training algorithm files that predictors can use to train their own models.

+Proof of quality detection is needed to become a verified predictor.

 - data_list_usdc.json : just the list of all coin from coingecko matching "usdc"
 - data_usdc_large_depeg: 1678338000 (9march'23) to 1679184000 (19march'23) - depeg from svb bank